How to Prepare Your Barn For Winter

 winter horse in snow

 Reseed pasture land before winter storms blanket the earth in snow.
-Photo by Julie Kolibrie on Pixabay.

 Water access

-Multiply 10 or 11 gallons per horse per day times however many horses you have.
-It comes out to a lot of water, which does them little good once it’s frozen over.
-Check your pipes before winter weather or cold snaps hit, and try to keep your water faucets dripping in extreme temperatures to keep them from breaking.
+Multiply 10 or 11 gallons per horse per day, depending on how many horses you have.
+It comes out to a lot of water, which does them little good once it's frozen.

 horse water trough winter

 Ready access to fresh, clean water is essential for horses in winter.
-Photo by 18516 on Pexels.

-Whether it’s melted snow, sleet, or ice, or just a wintry mix, standing water and muddy conditions can cause problems beyond having to trudge through it or tracking it into the house.
 Mud is a convenient hiding place for bacteria, such as Fusobacterium necrophorum, which is commonly responsible for thrush in horses.
-The more a horse is out in muddy fields, the more likely that mud will become compacted into their hooves, providing the perfect conditions for these harmful bacteria to grow and cause harm.
+The more a horse is out in muddy fields, the more likely mud will compact into their hooves, providing the perfect conditions for these harmful bacteria to grow.

 horses in mud

 Muddy ground can cause all manner of problems for your horse.
-Photo by Alexander Dummer on Pexels.

 barn in winter snow

 Make sure your barn is well ventilated and that your supplies are stored properly.
-Photo by Jill111 on Pixabay.

 Tack rooms